Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 Week 5: Packaging and Bits & Bobs

-By week five, I’d gotten most of my craft room pretty well organized, so this time, I simply shared some ideas I’d already put into action before starting my “Sort It Out Saturday” series.
+By week 5, I’d gotten most of my craft room pretty well organised, so this time, I simply shared some ideas I’d already put into action before starting my “Sort It Out Saturday” series.

-While I didn’t share a crafty video this week (I was just too tired!), I did share a “Progress Update” of how my craft room looks now – five weeks on.
+While I didn’t share a crafty video this week (I was just too tired!), I did share a “Progress Update” of how my craft room looked – 5 weeks on:

 Craft room update